|

 Hudson-Fulton Celebration in New York City.
 The Wright brothers

-organized a company to manufacture airplanes in 1909, and they began
+organized the Wright Company to manufacture airplanes in 1909, and they began

 to file patent infringement suits against other airplane manufacturers